kevinhuang78/iim-2019-symfony-ecommerce/README.md

 ## _Note for Developers only_

-If you want to add _fixtures_, run this command : `php bin/console doctrine:fixtures:load`
+If you want to add _fixtures_, run this command : `php bin/console doctrine:fixtures:load` (Optional : Add `--append` at the end of the command line to not purge database)

 ## Run the project